shermanloan/scejson-doc/doc/module-balloon.md

 | :---: |   :---:  |
 | object | no |

-The `MI` objectt determines if this loan includes one of the supported types of mortgage insurance (MI): PMI or FHA.
+The `MI` object determines if this loan includes one of the supported types of mortgage insurance (MI): PMI or FHA.

 <details>